php/php-langspec/spec/10-expressions.md

 With the exception of the *cast-type* unset and binary (see below), the value of the operand *cast-expression* is converted to the type specified by *cast-type*, and that is the type and value of the result.
-This construct is referred to a *cast*, and is used as the verb, "to cast".
+This construct is referred to as a *cast* and is used as the verb, "to cast".
 If no conversion is involved, the type and value of the result are the same as those of *cast-expression*.